summer-1072/yolov8/README.md

 | [YOLOBim](https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8x.pt) | 1280 * 704  | 40.9         | 5.8                 | 58.2      | 197.3    |
 | [YOLOBil](https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8x.pt) | 1280 * 704  | 41.5         | 7.5                 | 72.7      | 329.0    |
 | [YOLOBix](https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8x.pt) | 1280 * 704  | 42.0         | 11.1                | 113.5     | 513.7    |

+Requirement: We suggest using Python =3.8, torch >=1.10.0, cuda >=11.3.

+Use: You can start executing the program from the run folder, which contains YOLOv8 training, verification, and inference functions.
+For example, you can execute "python train.py" to train your YOLOv8